rage/java-programming/data/week2/3-repeating.md

 </programming-exercise>

-In the previous example, the program read inputs of type string from the user.
+In the previous example, the program read inputs of type `String` from the user.
 The program can also be implemented with other types of variables.
 The program below asks numbers from the user until the user inputs a zero.

 ```java
 Scanner scanner = new Scanner(System.in);